 GZIP with .htaccess

-HTTP responses are compressed if the content-type header indicates a text document, for example text/css or text/html.
-To enable GZIP compression for other HTTP responses, like your REST or GraphQL APIs, use the AddOutputFilterByType directive:
+HTTP responses are automatically compressed if the content-type header indicates a text document, such as text/css or text/html.
+To enable GZIP compression for other HTTP responses, such as REST or GraphQL APIs, use the AddOutputFilterByType directive:

 In the dashboard with your fortrabbit environment, make sure an ENV var key-value pair like this is present: